The Problem with Most Sole Trader vs Limited Company Calculators

 The Comparison

-That is a significant difference.
-And it is almost entirely down to the BIK and fuel scale charges that most "sole trader vs limited company tax calculator" tools ignore.
+That is still a meaningful difference.
+And it is driven almost entirely by the BIK and fuel scale charges that most "sole trader vs limited company tax calculator" tools ignore.
+Both structures now carry similar capital allowance relief on the car; the limited company's disadvantage comes from the Class 1A NI and the personal income tax on the benefit.

 When Does a Limited Company Still Win?